elastic/rally-tracks/k8s_metrics/README.md

 ### `append-no-conflicts-metrics-with-fast-refresh`

 Index a metrics document corpus while indexing a small Kibana corpus to a separate fast refresh index.
-This challange simulates indexing to a smaller index with fast refresh enabled while concurrently bulk indexing to a larger data stream.
+This challange simulates indexing to a smaller index with fast refresh enabled at 3 documents per second (default) while concurrently bulk indexing to a larger data stream.
 The race ends once all fast refresh documents have been indexed.
-Test mode is not supported and will result in an error since the fast refresh corpus contains less than 1000 documents.
-This challenge can be executed against serverless Elasticsearch.
+This challenge can be executed against serverless Elasticsearch and requires the `kibana_system` security role for the authenticated user.

 #### Parameters

 * `bulk_indexing_clients` (default: `8`)
+* `bulk_size` (default: `1000`)
 * `ingest_percentage` (default: `100`)
 * `fast_refresh_clients` (default: `1`)
-* `fast_refresh_indexing_interval` (default: `30`)
+* `fast_refresh_indexing_throughput` (default: `3`)
 * `number_of_replicas` (default: `1`)
 * `number_of_shards` (default: `1`)
 * `refresh_interval` (default: `unset`)